flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd-aft/maintenance.md

 ### AVIONICS COMP LT pushbutton switch

-- AUTO: avionic compartment lighting is automatically controlled by door opening
+- AUTO: avionic compartment lighting is automatically controlled by door opening.
-- ON: avionic compartment lighting is on
+- ON: avionic compartment lighting is on.

 !!! attention ""
     Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.